Dyab Abou Jahjah official website

 for more info see: White, Matthew (2012).
 Atrocities: The 100 Deadliest Episodes in Human History.
 New York, NY: W. W. Norton. pp. 271, 578.

-It may be logical to object, and point out that we started discussing the alleged violent nature of Islam, and we ended up discussing the violent history of the West and Christianity.
+Avoiding the Question?It may seem reasonable to object at this point and argue that we started discussing the alleged violent nature of Islam, yet somehow ended up discussing the violent history of the West and Christianity.

 Picture